googleapis/google-auth-library-java/README.md

     string tokenType = context.getSubjectTokenType();

     try {
-      // Return a valid, unexpected token for the requested audience and token type.
+      // Return a valid, unexpired token for the requested audience and token type.
       // Note that IdentityPoolCredentials do not cache the subject token so
       // any caching logic needs to be implemented in the token supplier. return retrieveToken(audience, tokenType);
-    } catch (exception e) {
+    } catch (Exception e) {
-      // If token cannot be retrieved, throw IOException. throw new IOException(e);
+      // If token is unavailable, throw IOException. throw new IOException(e);
     }
   }